Council of Europe calls Russia's treatment of NGOs "chilling"

 The Justice Ministry singled out vote-monitoring group organisation Golos on Tuesday, saying it was taking the group to court for failing to register as a foreign agent.

-Golos, which denies it has received foreign money since the law came into force on November 21, faces a fine of up to 500,000 roubles ($16,000).
+Golos, which denies it has received foreign money since the law came into force on November 21, faces a fine of up to 500,000 roubles (10,385 pounds).
 A guilty verdict will be a step toward closing the group.

 Critics of Putin say that is what the Kremlin is after.